roman-milk/roman-milk.github.io/bob-gwen-and-harlina.md

+===

- ****** Bob Gwen and Harlina ****** byJust_Plain_Bob© I spent a quiet evening at home.
+I spent a quiet evening at home.
 Quiet because I had my cell turned off and I hadn't plugged the phone back in.
 I watched a bit of TV and then turned it off and picked up a book that I had been reading.

  +++++++++++++++++++++++++++++